PolyPasswordHasher/PolyPasswordHasher/README.md

 <a name="moreinfo"/>
 #### "How do I get more information about PolyPassHash?"

 [Our paper](https://github.com/JustinCappos/PolyPassHash/blob/master/academic-writeup/paper.pdf) should be a good starting point.
-If you have a question that is not covered there, feel free to email me (jcappos@nyu.edu) and ask.
+If you have a question that is not covered there, feel free to email (jcappos@nyu.edu) and ask.